codio/site/source/docs/student/myclassroom.html.md

 ---
-title: "Classes"
+title: "My Classroom"
-description: "Joining a class as a student"
+description: "My Classroom"
 ---

 If you are not part of a schools, university, colleges or other such organisation then you do not need to read this section.